taylor-edwards/fernroath.com/_portfolio/tough-bunni.md

 weight:     3
 ---

-Color experiment.
+Color Experiment.
 I used this to better myself as a digital illustrator.
 A triptych with each having a randomly generated color palette and created three rabbit warriors of magic, might and mischief.
 Each of the illustrations gains the title “Tough Bunni” blackletter type done by hand.